Explicit Deuring-Heilbronn phenomenon for Dirichlet $L$-functions: Acknowledgements

 \section{Acknowledgements}

 This project was initiated in July 2023 as part of the Inclusive Pathways in Explicit Number Theory summer school, where we have benefited from conversations with many colleagues.
 We are thankful to BIRS, UBC Okanagan, UBC Vancouver, and PIMS for financial support and for providing conducive research environments.
 We are also grateful to Alia Hamieh, Ghaith Hiary, Habiba Kadiri, Allysa Lumley, Greg Martin, and Nathan Ng for organizing the summer school and facilitating this collaboration.
-We also thank Daniel Johnston and Jesse Thorner for helpful comments on an earlier version of this manuscript.
+We also thank Daniel Johnston, Rick Lu, Jesse Thorner, Kristopher Zhao, and the anonymous referees for helpful comments on an earlier version of this manuscript.
+AZ was partially supported by NSERC grant RGPIN-2022-04982.